aiaa-istc/aiaa-istc.github.io/index.md

 * * *
 * * *

-## 2020 Intelligent Systems Workshop -- NASA Johnson Space Center, July 28-29
+## 2020 Intelligent Systems Workshop -- <strike>NASA Johnson Space Center, July 28-29</strike> -- POSTPONED UNTIL SUMMER 2021
-The 7th annual Intelligent Systems Workshop will take place on July 28-29, 2020 at the Gilruth Center outside NASA Johnson Space Center in Houston, TX.
-The workshop is an important part of the AIAA Intelligent Systems Technical Committee (ISTC) annual activities and provides an informal, unclassified, international forum for the exchange of ideas and information on intelligent systems.
+The 7th annual Intelligent Systems Workshop <strike>will take place on July 28-29, 2020 at the Gilruth Center outside NASA Johnson Space Center in Houston, TX.
+The workshop is an important part of the AIAA Intelligent Systems Technical Committee (ISTC) annual activities and provides an informal, unclassified, international forum for the exchange of ideas and information on intelligent systems.</strike> -- is <b>POSTPONED UNTIL SUMMER 2021</b>.

 For more information, see: [https://aiaa-istc.github.io/2020_IS_Workshop.html](https://aiaa-istc.github.io/2020_IS_Workshop.html)